Red Bryant: Seattle Seahawks

 In the 2011 season, he blocked four kicks, breaking the franchise single-season record.
-In week 15 against the Chicago Bears, Bryant had an interception returned for a touchdown after an attempt by Caleb Hanie of the Bears to get the ball away after being pressured.
+In week 15 against the Chicago Bears, Bryant returned an interception for a touchdown after an attempt by Caleb Hanie of the Bears to get the ball away while the quarterback was being pressured.
 Just before the Seahawks last home game of the season against the San Francisco 49ers on Saturday, December 24 began, Bryant was presented with the club's Steve Largent Award.
 The Steve Largent Award is given by the Seahawks annually to the team contributor(s) best exemplifying the spirit, dedication, and integrity of former Seahawk wide receiver Steve Largent.

 On March 13, 2012, the Seahawks re-signed Bryant to a five-year, $35 million deal with $14.5 million in guaranteed money.
 In 2012, he started all 16 games making 24 tackles and 3 passes defended.
 On December 23, in the Seahawks' 42–13 win over the San Francisco 49ers, Bryant blocked a 21-yard field goal attempt by the 49ers' David Akers, and the Seahawks' Richard Sherman returned the blocked kick 90 yards for a touchdown.

 Prior to the 2013 season, Bryant adjusted his diet and sleeping habit to become a better player.
 Bryant was the defensive team captain during the 2012–13 seasons.
 In 2013, Bryant recorded 1.5 sacks on 34 combines tackles and a pass defended.
 His efforts helped the Seahawks into Super Bowl XLVIII where their #1 NFL-ranked defense defeated the Denver Broncos 43–8 for their first franchise championship.